 Data privacy laws in other states

 No matter which state you do business in, it’s important to be prepared to comply with upcoming data privacy laws.
-Several other states have already enacted similar data privacy laws in 2019, with many more expected in 2020.
+Several other states enacted similar data privacy laws in recent years, with many more expected in the years to come.
 Here are some you should know about:

-- Illinois (SB 1624) – The Governor of Illinois is expected to sign an amendment to the Personal Information Protection Act, requiring businesses to notify the Attorney General of breaches involving at least 500 Illinois residents.
+- Illinois (SB 1624) – The Governor of Illinois signed an amendment to the Personal Information Protection Act, requiring businesses to notify the Attorney General of breaches involving at least 500 Illinois residents.
 This new data privacy law will also permit the Attorney General to publicize information about security breaches.

 - Maine (LD 946) – Maine’s new Act to Protect the Privacy of Online Consumer Information prohibits ISPs from using, selling, or distributing consumer data without their consent.
-The Act will take effect July 1, 2020.
+The Act is effective as of July 1, 2020.

 - Nevada (SB 220) – On May 29, 2019, the Governor of Nevada signed a bill to improve internet privacy for consumers by prohibiting the sale of customers’ private data.
 The new law went into effect on October 1, 2019.

 - New York (SB5575B) – New York has expanded the scope of protection under their data privacy law (SHIELD), establishing standards for businesses to protect consumer information.
-The law goes into effect March 21, 2020.
+The law is effective as of March 21, 2020.

 - Oregon (SB 684) – Effective January 1, 2020, the Oregon Consumer Information Protection Act will expand some data breach notification rules to include vendors.

-- Texas (HB 4390) – Texas’ new data privacy law will be effective starting January 1, 2020.
+- Texas (HB 4390) – Texas’ new data privacy law has been in effect since January 1, 2020.
 It establishes notification timeline requirements for breach notifications and also establishes a Texas Privacy Protection Advisory Council.

 - Washington (HB 1071) – Starting March 1, 2020, the definition of “personal information” is expanded in Washington, and businesses must send breach notifications.

-Many other states have adopted or will adopt new data privacy laws in 2020.
+Many other states have adopted or will adopt new data privacy laws.
 For additional information on these laws and other data privacy insights, be sure to check out our whitepaper, The State of Data Privacy in 2019.

 Predictions for upcoming data privacy laws

-As we approach 2020, companies all over the United States should be prepared to comply with stricter data privacy standards.
-Several other states are expected to enact their own data privacy legislation, and there have even been talks of federal data privacy legislation in the years to come.
+In the months and years to come, companies all over the United States should be prepared to comply with stricter data privacy standards.
+Several other states are expected to enact their own U.S. data privacy legislation, and there have been talks of potential federal data privacy legislation.
 Regardless of where your state stands, it’s crucial to put extra emphasis on data privacy moving forward to protect your organization and its customers.

 How to prepare

-When preparing for enforcement of these data privacy regulations, it’s important to make sure your data collection vendors meet the highest standards of data privacy and security.
+When preparing for enforcement of U.S. data privacy legislation, it’s important to make sure your data collection vendors meet the highest standards of data privacy and security.
 FormAssembly’s advanced data collection platform has helped organizations in all industries navigate strict security and compliance requirements.
-Our Compliance Cloud plan is compliant with CCPA law, HIPAA, GDPR, and several other data privacy regulations––learn more about it here.
-For further details on evolving regulations, get your copy of our State of Data Privacy whitepaper below.